djcloudking/aws-projects/05_Database (RDS)/Readme.md

-## Creating a MySQL RDS single-AZ database instance.
+## Creating a MySQL RDS single-AZ database instance

 If you have shopped online or bought something from an ecommerce website, you have used MySQL.